“My sculptures are gravity-defying, organic forms that combine industrial and transparent materials to imagine monuments

 Sculptures of Emergent Heritage

 Harmke Datema-Chang creates large-scale, organic sculptures that negotiate gravity, light, and mass.
-Combining steel, concrete, epoxy, and transparent elements, her works resemble artifacts from an imagined future—celebrating a new form of heritage rooted in emergence rather than tradition.
+Combining steel, concrete, epoxy, and transparent elements, her works carry the weight of things that have not yet been named — artifacts from an imagined future, insisting on a form of heritage rooted in emergence rather than inheritance.
+They do not commemorate what was.
+They preserve what is still becoming.

 Medium: Large-scale sculpture; steel, concrete, epoxy, spray paint, transparent elements